© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Alfoldean Roman site is a scheduled monument protected by Historic England under reference 1005838.
 View the official record →

-Alfoldean Roman site is a Romano-British settlement located near Cranleigh in Surrey (historically within the wider Sussex region).
+Alfoldean Roman site is a Romano-British settlement located in West Sussex, positioned along the route of the Roman road known as Stane Street, which connected Chichester to London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005838.

 Alfoldean Roman site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005838.